top of page

 What if I feel nervous or don’t know what to talk about?

 That’s completely normal.
-Many people feel unsure at first.
-Part of my role is to create a safe, supportive space where you don’t have to have all the answers.
+Many people feel unsure at first and the most important part of my role is to create a safe, supportive space where you don’t have to have all the answers.
 We’ll move at your pace.

 What if I get emotional or cry during counselling?